 - develop the Service to address the strategic context and priorities set out in our 2020-25 Public Safety Plan; - address the 'Areas for Improvement' identified by Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) in their report on the findings from their first inspection of the Service undertaken in 2019.
+Recommendations and Areas for Improvement from the 2021 HMICFRS inspection of the Service are addressed in an HMICFRS Action Plan which was presented to the Overview and Audit Committee in March 2021

 The new plan became effective following approval by the Authority at its 10 June 2020 meeting, succeeding the previous 2015-20 Corporate Plan.
 In the last quarter of the 2020/21 financial year, a review and refresh of the Corporate Plan was undertaken in order to address the impact of the Covid-19 pandemic on the timing and scope of the projects and workstreams specified within the plan.
-The updated plan will be submitted to the Authority for approval at its 16 June 2021 meeting.
+The updated plan was submitted to the Authority for approval at its 16 June 2021 meeting.